-a descriptive name.
-To add new rules, select it and click on the Next button \triangleright to enter the outbound maps rules dialog, figure 8.12.
+In that dialog, click on the Add button \square and create a new mapping using a descriptive name.
+To add new rules, select it and click on the Next button \blacktriangleright to enter the outbound maps rules dialog, figure 8.12.

-New rules can be created and destroyed using the Add \square and Delete \blacksquare buttons.
+New rules can be created and destroyed using the Add \boxdot and Delete \blacksquare buttons.
 A new rule consists in a descriptive name, and the match and replace patterns.
 The Match rule is the pattern against which the caller number is matched.
-If a match is found, the Replace rule pattern is used to rewrite the caller number, using the set of rules explained in appendix C on page 97.
+If a match is found, the Replace rule pattern is used to rewrite the caller number, using the set of rules explained in appendix C on page 99.